iirinc/nsopw-api-schema/README.md

-# nsopw-api-schema
+# NSOPW API Schema Documentation
-API schemas used by NSOPW
+This is a repository of the NSOPW API/Web Service Schema Documentation.
+This hosts all the schemas used by NSOPW to interact with jurisdictions along with sample queries and responses.